Srikar0911/jules/task_gamification_app/README.md

-# Task Gamification App
+# QuestLog

-This application helps users manage their tasks with a gamification approach, encouraging productivity through points and friendly competition.
+QuestLog helps users manage their tasks with a gamification approach, encouraging productivity through points and friendly competition.

 It currently supports a web interface with the following features: